6by9/raspi_tc358743/README.md

+**DEPRECATED
+This code is retained provide the history, however the preferred way of interfacing to the TC358743 is now via V4L2 and the bcm2835_unicam/tc358743 subdevice drivers.**

 Raspi_tc358743: An example app that controls a Toshiba TC358743 HDMI to CSI-2 bridge chip, and receives the incoming data over CSI-2 on a Raspberry Pi.